BakayAlexander/netflix-2022/README.md

 #### :exclamation: If you are using Google Chrome you may have «Your connection is not private» error.
 You can skip this by clicking "Advanced" -> "Visit this website".
 That’s all because I’m using a free Netlify domain to deploy my app, sorry for that :crying_cat_face:

+#### :exclamation: upd: 22/08/15
+Suddenly Firebase declined my payment for the subscription.
+So Stripe functional will be unavailable until I can't get an EU bank card(

 ## [Netflix Clone App](https://bakay-netflix.netlify.app/)